AMReX-Astro/Castro/paper/paper.md

 AMReX-Astrophysics Suite of open-source, adaptive mesh, performance portable astrophysical simulation codes.

-The core hydrodynamics solver in Castro [@castro] is based on a the directionally unsplit corner transport upwind method of [@ctu] with piecewise parabolic reconstruction [@ppm].
+The core hydrodynamics solver in Castro [@castro] is based on the directionally unsplit corner transport upwind method of [@ctu] with piecewise parabolic reconstruction [@ppm].
 Modeling reactive flows in stellar environments is a core capability of Castro.
 Astrophysical